ibm-cloud-solutions/hubot-ibmcloud-nlc/README.md

 If you can't remember when the right command is `exit`, `quit`, or `!q`, this project can help you to easily develop a bot that can understand natural language.

 You won't have to think of every possible way your users could formulate a request.
-With as litle as 3 training statements we can recognize other statements with the same meaning.
-We use IBM Watson Natural Language Classifier to extract the intent of a statement.
+With as little as 3 training statements we can recognize other statements with the same meaning.
+We use **IBM Watson Natural Language Classifier** to extract the intent of the statement.

 We provide tools to help you improve your training data corpus based on what your users are actually asking.